syncfusion-content/winui-docs/winui/Circular-Charts/Selection.md

 ### SelectedIndex

-Circular chart provides support to select a point programmatically on a chart using the [SelectedIndex]() property of `DataPointSelectionBehavior`.
+The circular chart provides support to select a point programmatically on a chart using the [SelectedIndex]() property of `DataPointSelectionBehavior`.

 {% tabs %}